Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 - I need to talk to Dong Hui about the sensors, I believe that the datasheet tells us that the reso is 1mm regardless of the range, and we have $2^16$ resolution, so we can measure 0.0001v when all we need to measure is $\frac{10}{800} = 0.0125 \frac{V}{mm}$
 - Threw an error because I removed `units=VoltageUnits.FROM_CUSTOM_UNITS` from the channel init.
 It's weird that it does that even though it knows that I'm using a custom scale.
     - Regardless I set it back
+- Kernel needs to be odd for median filter set it from `20` to `21`